For decades, partner dance has taught Lead/Follow as a kind of mysterious "Leader" does something and "Follower" does their best to respond to it.

 continues to move forward | crashing into the Follower. |

-But the Follower does tell the Leader where they are when they do it.
+But the Follower does tell the Leader where they are when they are doing it.
 In our single step example the Leader continues to move until they can feel Follower is no longer moving back (because they stop moving!) and at that point Leader puts weight on their moving foot.
+It doesn't matter why the Follower has done what they have done, it only matters that the Leader synchronizes with it.
+Alternatively they could look at the Follower and tell them they did it wrong (good luck with that).

 Leader never, ever, ever puts weight on their foot before the Follower has put weight on theirs.